greystate/XSLT-Reference/README.md

 It's primarily meant to be used whenever you can't remember all the attributes of, say, the [`<xsl:number>`][EX1] instruction - after a quick look at this, you're back in business (<q>_Of **course** – it has to be `level="multiple"` #facepalm_</q>).

-I hope to be able to add some concise examples for all the elements (when they'd make sense).
+I hope to be able to add some concise examples for all elements and functions (when they'd make sense).

 ## Glaring errors, omissions or falsy information?